 As an example, if we converted this to grams for a person on a 2,000-calorie diet, this equals:

 NOTE: I am NOT saying that you should eat a 2,000-calorie diet.
 This is just an example!
-Please read this post to learn how to calculate your daily calorie need.
+Please read this post to learn how to calculate your daily calorie needs.

 How does a keto diet affect blood sugar?

-The premise of the ketogenic diet and diabetes is easy; fewer carbs require less insulin and should result in fewer blood sugar spikes.
-Fewer blood sugar spikes should lead to improved time in range and better A1c values.
+The premise of the ketogenic diet and diabetes is straightforward: fewer carbs require less insulin and should result in fewer blood sugar spikes.
+Fewer blood sugar spikes should lead to increased time in range and better A1c values (a measure of glucose control over the previous 2 to 3 months).

-In addition, several studies have shown that the keto diet can improve insulin sensitivity (1), further reducing the need for insulin and making blood sugar control easier.
+In addition, several studies have shown that the keto diet can improve insulin sensitivity, further reducing the need for insulin and making blood sugar control easier.

-IF (and that is a big if) you can adhere to it, keto can be a very effective way to manage your blood sugars.
-The swings will truly start to dissipate, trendlines on CGMs will flatten, and your A1c will quite possibly drop.
-I had the best A1c of my LIFE while doing keto.
+If (and that is a big if) you can adhere to it, keto can be a very effective way to manage your blood sugars.
+The blood sugar swings will truly start to dissipate, trendlines on CGMs will flatten, and your A1c will quite possibly drop.
+I had the best A1c of my life while doing keto.

-When I would overtreat a low, I would sometimes push my carbohydrate amount over the keto threshold and end up OUT of ketosis…not that it is the worst thing in the world, but the goal is to remain in ketosis as much as possible.
+When I would overtreat a low, I would sometimes push my carbohydrate amount over the keto threshold and end up OUT of ketosis.
+While that is not the worst thing in the world, the goal is to remain in ketosis as much as possible.

-There is also a significant number of people (including Christel Oerum, the owner of Diabetes Strong) who experience the opposite reaction to the keto diet.
-Instead of increased insulin sensitivity, they experience a drastic increase in their insulin resistance, meaning that they need large amounts of insulin even for a very small amount of carbs.
+However, there are also people (including Christel Oerum, the owner of Diabetes Strong) who experience an opposite reaction when following the keto diet.
+Instead of increased insulin sensitivity, they experience a drastic increase in their insulin resistance.
+As a result, they need large amounts of insulin, even for a very small amount of carbs.

-This phenomenon has not been studied scientifically, but there is enough anecdotal evidence to suggest that not everyone reacts the same to a keto diet, and it may be unsuitable for some people.
+While this increase in insulin resistance on the keto diet is in contrast to most research, there has been an animal study that supports this phenomenon.
+More research is needed, but there is enough anecdotal evidence to suggest that not everyone reacts the same to a keto diet, and it may be unsuitable for some people.

-Verdict: The keto diet can be very effective for blood sugar management, but there is significant variation between individuals: it does not work for everyone, but is worth a shot!
+Verdict: The keto diet can be effective for blood sugar management, but there is significant variation between individuals.
+It does not work for everyone, but with the OK from your healthcare team, it could be worth trying to see how it works for you.

 Is a keto diet effective for weight loss?